Talent vs Skill : There’s a Clear Winner

 You are born with your talent.
 Skills arrive later.

-Your talent is your essence.
-Skills are impersonal.
+Your talent is your source code.
+Skills are plug-ins.

 Talent liberates you.
 You can be trapped by your skills.